Hybrid Work

 Cost savings

-It may sound too good to be true, but research shows that improve hybrid work can create cost savings for both employees and employers.
+It may sound too good to be true, but research shows that adopting hybrid work can create cost savings for both employees and employers.

 Employees benefits because they save money as they commute less.